Jonathan-Unsworth/SciFiUI/README.md

 Rendering the Barchart and Piechart were simple affairs I simply had them implement the renderable interface and then gave each their own implementation of renderable.

 # What I am most proud of in the assignment
+I am very proud of my personal growth in this assignment.
+I feel my understanding of OOP concepts, such as inheritence and polymorphism really grew throughout the course of this project.
+I really liked how I used 2 ArrayList to provide render and functionality for buttons.

 # Markdown Tutorial